-If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:
+If the concern is raised via a third party, the Headteacher will collect evidence where necessary by speaking:

-- " Directly to the person who raised the concern, unless it has been raised anonymously - , To the individual involved and any witnesses
+- Directly to the person who raised the concern, unless it has been raised anonymously - .
+To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Code of Conduct for Education Staff policy.
-The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
+The Headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Staff Code of Conduct Policy.
+The Headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.